Jack Roush: Opposition of Toyota

 Throughout his NASCAR career Roush has been an outspoken opponent of Toyota's NASCAR operations.
 Roush is vocally loyal to Ford and throughout his career has made cracks against Toyota being in NASCAR.
 In 2007, Roush entered a verbal feud with Toyota team leader Lee White during the Toyota controversy following the rocket fuel incident.

 Roush Performance

 A Roush-engineered Ford Mustang Probe IMSA GTP car.

 Roush Performance sells a variety of vehicles, parts, and high-performance crate engines.
 Perhaps best known for the line of upfitted Ford Mustangs, they have more than 16,000 vehicles on the roads today.
 Typical improvements on the base chassis include appearance packages (body kit, wheels, etc.), suspension and handling upgrades, and horsepower boosts through the use of a ROUSHcharger supercharger system.
 ROUSH Performance sells versions of their Mustang with as much as 775 horsepower and 610 lb-ft of torque.

+Roush provided the development work and engines for the German V8 S.T.A.R.
+Series from 2001 to 2003.